richardgaywood/paydata.org/content/sprawlrunners/gear/cyberware.md

 {{% pageinfo %}}
 **Hand Razors** \
-Implant points: reduce to 1
+Implant points: 1 (reduced from RAW)

 These do not count as natural weapons, and therefore their damage does not stack with Edges like Martial Arts / Brawler / etc. They can be fitted to a cyberlimb, but they do not require one.
 {{% /pageinfo %}}